-Above all this is an examination of what it can mean to be married in the 21st century.
+Seriously delving into this frequently misunderstood and rarely covered subject of threesomes, it examines triads from historical, psychological and political perspectives.
+Mingling retrospective analysis and high drama, it is a celebration of what it can mean to be married in the 21st century.
 A heartfelt and surprising journey into expanded love through confusion, sex, trauma, fear, near death, failure and togetherness.
 Love to the Power of Three offers a male perspective on a female led Sapphic adventure.
 Its provocative questions also make it an accidental beginners guide to the complex world of polyamory.

 Finally, adding the stamp of her approval, Sarah has written a poem to go with each chapter.
-Born out of London’s hip and burgeoning conscious sexuality scene, this story of living life to the full should have a wide appeal because of its classic mythic structure and primal themes.
+Born out of London’s hip and burgeoning conscious sexuality scene in 2011 & 2012, this story of living life to the full should have a wide appeal due to its classic mythic structure and primal themes.

 Currently in the final stages of editing, it’s also represented by Cull & Co.